 There will be a hospitality station in front of the Belo Home at 455 S. Main Street, near the Square.
 At this station, coffee and Moravian Sugar Cake will be served to the public at no charge.

-As a precaution, Paramedics and ambulances will be available in case of an illness or accident.
-The EMS supervisor will operate the EMS golf cart and will be initially located at the Square, but will trail the procession to God’s Acre.
+As a precaution, paramedics and ambulances are on stand-by in case of an illness or accident.
+The EMS supervisor will be initially located at the Square, but will trail the procession to God’s Acre.

 BROADCASTS OF THE SERVICE

 Since 1930 the Easter Sunrise Service of The Moravian Church has been broadcast yearly by WSJS, Winston-Salem, North Carolina, and is now available over the internet at WSJS.com.
 The Moravian Church expresses appreciation to WSJS for making possible an extensive witness to the Resurrection of Jesus Christ.
 The Easter Sunrise Service will be streamed live.
 You can find a link to this on our Easter Sunrise Service website at: MoravianSunrise.org or you can go directly to the Home Moravian Church website at: HomeMoravian.org.
 Comments from persons attending the service or listening to it by radio will be appreciated.
 Send to The Moravian Church, 459 South Church Street, Winston-Salem, North Carolina 27101.